w3f/General-Grants-Program/grants/speculative/bit_country.md

 **Bit.Country Is**

-* A decentralized world - putting community first.
+* A decentralized world game - putting community first.
 * An open protocol for managing & incentivizing small-medium communities using gamification.

 **Mission Statement**